 The Portfolio made sustainable investments during the reference period.
 The objective of the sustainable investments that the Portfolio made is to contribute to the attainment of the SDGs.
 In the case of the Portfolio, the objectives of the sustainable investments that the Portfolio made during the reference period were the attainment of the SDG goals relevant to the environmental and social characteristics promoted by the Portfolio, being:

-- Gender equality (SDG 5);

-- Decent work and economic growth (SDG 8);

-- Industry, innovation and infrastructure (SDG 9);

-- Responsible consumption and production (SDG 12); and
+- Gender equality (SDG 5); - Decent work and economic growth (SDG 8); - Industry, innovation and infrastructure (SDG 9); - Reduced inequalities (SDG 10); - Sustainable cities and communities (SDG 11); and - Responsible consumption and production (SDG 12).

-- Climate action (SDG 13).